charles-lunarg/vk-bootstrap/docs/getting_started.md

     return -1;
 }
 ```
-Now that any possible errors have been handled,
+Once any possible errors have been dealt with, we can pull the `vkb::Instance` struct out of the `Expected`.
 ```cpp
 vkb::Instance vkb_instance = instance_builder_return.value();
 ```
-This is enough to create a usable `VkInstance` but most use cases will want to customize it a bit.
-To do so, simply call the member functions on the `vkb::InstanceBuilder` object before `build()` is called.
+This is enough to create a usable `VkInstance` handle but many will want to customize it a bit.
+To configure instance creation, simply call the member functions on the `vkb::InstanceBuilder` object before `build()` is called.

 The most common customization to instance creation is enabling the "Validation Layers", an invaluable tool for any vulkan application developer.
 ```cpp